dmrimawi/ice_cream_web_app/README.md

 The technology used in the container is depending on Terraform and the code and further information can be found on the [aws-lambda-terraform-docker](https://github.com/dmrimawi/aws-lambda-terraform-docker) repository.

 ### Machine learning server
+This server is created by the Terraform container running inside the serverless Lambda function, and during starting up the EC2 receives a shell script as a user-data, that runs the following stages:

+__Preperation__: it creates the environment, installs the packages needed, sets up the SSH keys, and clones the [machine-learner](https://github.com/dmrimawi/machine-learner) repository.

+__Learning__: It executes the Python script to run the classification learner, and produces a new classification model.

+__Wrapping up__: it pushed back the new classification model to the [machine-learner](https://github.com/dmrimawi/machine-learner) repository.

+For the code and more information, please check the [machine-learner](https://github.com/dmrimawi/machine-learner) repository.

 ### Storage